 Tragedy and trauma, whether internal or external to the university, can affect our entire campus community.
-This is no truer than with the death of a student.
+This is no more true than with the death of a student.
 When a student dies, the effects are frequently felt in the classroom, particularly in classes where the student was a member, or in classes where friends of the student are present.
 Regardless of whether or not class members knew the student, the effects of this loss can still be felt in many classrooms across campus.

 The following is meant to offer suggestions for what you, as a faculty member, might do to help your students and yourself in the grieving and healing process.
 Be aware, however, that there is no "right" way to respond to loss: each person deals with loss differently.
 Different reactions can occur based on religious beliefs, personal experience, and an individual's own emotional state prior to the event.